 Start by cloning the git-repository

-Next you can either proceed to do a standard install via pip
+Next you can either proceed to carry out a standard install via pip

-or by manually adding the paths storq and its associated binaries to your
+or by manually adding the paths to storq and its associated binaries to your

-Next you need to generate a configuration file.
-Storq comes with a command line tool that can do the bulk of the configuration for you.
+Next you need to generate a configuration file. storq comes with a command line interface that can take care of the bulk of the configuration for you.
 To initiate the automatic configuration run

-it can be hard to search for many different names across potentially more than one filesystem.
-In particular for the POTCARs,
+POTCAR files since it can be hard to search for many different names across potentially more than one file system.

-storq needs a folder which contains subfolders named
+POTCAR files, storq requires a folder, which contains subdirectories named

-ABC=PBE, LDA, GGA, which must hold the coresponding POTCAR files.
-Naturally, if you only wish to use the PBE setups, only
+Naturally, if you wish to use PBE setups exclusively, only

 potpaw_PBE needs to exist.